 The good, the bad, AND the ugly.
 It’s a good idea to simulate each one of these scenarios in order to plan for the future.
 The goal of this exercise is to reduce uncertainty and have a plan for handling a range of different situations.
 As humans we’re optimists, pre-disposed to assume the best-case outcome.
 Scenario planning helps you visualize those other cases too.

 3. Optimize expenses across the company

-When you lay all your expenses out in a spreadsheet, you’re likely to pick up on obvious things that don’t make sense.
+When you lay all your expenses out in a spreadsheet (or even better — use automated expense management), you’re likely to pick up on obvious things that don’t make sense.
 Like the fact that you’re paying for individual licenses when you could upgrade to a business plan for a tool.
 These things are almost invisible otherwise.